 Conflict of Interest04

-Attorneys are to only represent clients whose interests do not conflict unless consent is given.
+Attorneys are to only represent clients whose interests do not conflict.
+Exceptions exist under the circumstances that a client gives consent for an attorney to represent both parties.
 Simultaneous representation of parties with opposing interests jeopardizes both cases, and breaches the honesty and integrity between client and lawyer.

-Fraud is the most serious of malpractice, where any form of fraudulent actions are taken by the attorney.
+Fraud is one of the most serious forms of malpractice, where any variation of fraudulent actions are taken by the attorney.
 These can be reported to the state bar, which may impose disciplinary sanctions, fines, and disbarment.
 At its worst, fraud results in criminal prosecution of the attorney.

 How do I know if I have a Malpractice case?